OliverW147/Untangle/README.md

 ## 📜 License
 This project is licensed under the **MIT License**.

-## 🙌 Acknowledgements

 ### 👏 **Simon Tatham**
 The original creator of Untangle, whose inventive puzzle design continues to inspire game developers.

-### 🛠 **Pygame & Cryptography Libraries**
-Thanks to the developers behind these libraries for making it easier to build engaging and secure games.